Louie-Espin/kaesekuchen_repo/Team Exercise/Deliverable1.md

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

-**Sprint Goal:** Your Sprint goal
+**Sprint Goal:** Our goal for the first Sprint will be to get familiar with memoranda, fix obvious bugs/errors, and prepare it to fit within our gym scheduling software.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  1 is in the backlog.

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+> We have 2 user stories added to this sprint.

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> These were based off of the product requirements that we found when choosing our topic.

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> Yes.
+One of the objectives in this Sprint goal is to get our code to better fit with the idea of a gym scheduling application, so these tasks should help achieve that.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes.